GameWikis/WikiLookup/README.md

 ## Adding entries
 Please submit wikis with the following format.
 Only include entries if it is a primary subject matter for the wiki.

+For example, a wiki that covers the _Need for Speed_ series of racing games would include a full `games` list, but would **not** include a racing entry in the `genres` section.

 Wiki name, homepage, lang, and api are required.
 The rest are optional.
 ```json
 [